University of Galway: History

-In 2014 the Equality Tribunal ruled in favor of Dr Micheline Sheehy Skeffington, granddaughter of the famous Irish feminist couple Hannah Sheehy Skeffington and Francis Sheehy Skeffington, who claimed she had been discriminated against on the grounds of gender during 2009.
+In 2014, the Equality Tribunal ruled in favor of Dr Micheline Sheehy Skeffington, granddaughter of the famous Irish feminist couple Hannah Sheehy Skeffington and Francis Sheehy Skeffington, who claimed she had been discriminated against on the grounds of gender during 2009.
 The university "unreservedly" accepted the decision that the "hiring process was flawed".
 In 2015 with "widespread concern" among staff, mandatory unconscious bias training was introduced for senior staff, including heads of school and interview boards.
 In 2017 Dr Elizabeth Tilley was deemed to have exceeded qualifications for senior lectureship following a Labour Court hearing and promoted.
 In 2017, the gender ratio of senior lecturers in the university was 60:40 in favour of men.
 The ratio of professorships, the most senior academic grade, was 87:13 in favor of men.
 In 2018 the university achieved bronze status in the Athena SWAN recognises a commitment to advancing gender equality in higher education and research careers.
 In 2018 a further four female lecturers who had also applied for promotion in 2009 were promoted having settled their cases "amicably".

 The university launched its Strategic Plan "Shared Vision, Shaped By Values" (for the period 2020–2025) in 2020.
 Also in 2020, the university was awarded €4 million from the EU's Horizon 2020 Research and Innovation programme to support its Solar2chem project.

-On 1 September 2022, the university changed its name to University of Galway.
+In April 2022, it was announced that NUI Galway would be renamed "Ollscoil na Gaillimhe – University of Galway" in summer 2022, amid confusion over its proper title.
+On 1 September 2022, the university changed its name to the "University of Galway".
+This change took legal effect in February 2024.

+Bilingual status

+Under the University College Galway Act, 1929 (which came into effect on 17 December 1929), the university was given special statutory responsibility with respect of the use of the Irish language as a working language of the university.

+The Act of 1929 provided that when recruiting a person to work for the university, a person competent in the Irish language must be appointed to the position unless no such person with the necessary competence to carry out the role could be found among the candidates for the position.
+As a result, every president appointed to the university thereafter was fluent in Irish.
+The university's governing authority complained that this requirement limited the pool of potential candidates for the office of president (in particular, candidates from overseas).
+As a result, the Act was amended in 2006 to replace the requirement for fluency in the Irish language amongst staff and management with a commitment to provide for education through the Irish language.
+In 2016, the university amended its recruitment criteria to allow for the possibility of a non-Irish-speaking president.

+In August 2025, a non-Irish-speaking president was appointed to the university for the first time since the appointment of Alexander Anderson in 1899.